Pankajtanwarbanna/pankajtanwarbanna/articles/do-you-know-01-02-03-in-javascript-here-is-why.md

 date: '2021-05-21'
 tags: ['javaccript']
 draft: false
-summary: 'It’s been a while since I have been working with JavaScript.
-Yesterday, I experienced a very strange behaviour - console.log(0.2 + 0.1) // 0.30000000000000004'
+summary: It’s been a while since I have been working with JavaScript.
+Yesterday, I experienced a very strange behaviour - console.log(0.2 + 0.1) // 0.30000000000000004
 author: the2ndfloorguy
 ---